hytechimaging/sammo-boat/doc/source/interface.rst

 The first status will be ``Begin``, then ``Add`` status will be created for the next entities until user changes the ``routeType`` attribute.
 User creates ``Add`` entities if the environmental variables change during the route.
-When the user changes the ``routeType`` attributes, the status attribute will be update to ``Begin``.
+When the user changes the ``routeType`` attributes, the status attribute will be updated to ``Begin``.
 Entities with ``End`` status will be created only on export.

 .. _sightingtable: